Belagavi (Belgaum)–KSR Bengaluru Vande Bharat Express

-The 26751/26752 Belagavi (Belgaum) - KSR Bengaluru Vande Bharat Express is India's 71st Vande Bharat Express train, which currently connects the brassware city of Belgaum and terminates at the Silicon City of Bengaluru in Karnataka.
+The 26751/26752 Belagavi (Belgaum)–KSR Bengaluru Vande Bharat Express is India's 71st Vande Bharat Express train, which currently connects the brassware city of Belagavi and terminates at the Silicon City of Bengaluru in Karnataka.

 This express train was inaugurated on 10 August 2025, by Prime Minister Narendra Modi, who also inaugurated the much-delayed Yellow Line under Namma Metro from the Silicon City of Bengaluru.